PERINEURAL THERAPY, ALSO KNOWN AS NEURAL PROLOTHERAPY, IS MINIMALLY INVASIVE AND NATURAL TREATMENT OPTION FOR SOFT TISSUE PAIN.

-When receiving perineural therapy, dextrose and sterile water will be injected directly into the painful area.
-This very safe solution treats the small nerves that can’t be seen on MRI or x-ray just underneath the surface of the skin that are potentially contributing to your pain and inflammation.
-In addition to easing chronic discomfort caused by superficial peripheral nerves, this also allows the deeper structures beneath the nerves to begin their healing process, so your injury can genuinely resolve itself.
+When receiving perineural therapy, dextrose and sterile water will be injected directly into the painful area just beneath the skin to superficial sensory nerves.
+This solution targets small nerves that can’t be seen on MRI or x-ray just underneath the surface of the skin that are oftentimes contributing to pain and inflammation.

-Once your injections are complete, you may experience immediate and profound pain relief.
-Before you leave the office, we will “test” the pain by having you use the joint that received treatment.
-If the therapy was successful, you may be able to do so without any discomfort.
-From there, you’ll be free to resume your normal daily routine right away, without any restrictions on your activity.
+Once your injections are complete, you may experience immediate decreased pain sensation to palpation.
+Before you leave the office, we will “test” the pain by trying to reproduce the discomfort with pressing over previously painful inflamed nerves beneath the skin surface.
+If the therapy was successful, you may experience some temporary early relief or a numbing like effect immediately post procedure.
+This positive diagnostic feedback may indicate that more treatments in the following weeks might be indicated and helpful.
+After injection oftentimes we apply sonophoresis, using a handheld ultrasound device to drive in a homeopathic dextrose cream to penetrate superficial nerves.
+Post injection you’ll be free to resume your normal daily routine right away, without any restrictions on your activity.
 In terms of side effects, you may experience some minor tenderness and bruising at the injection site, but it should be mild and will resolve fairly quickly.

-Because neural prolotherapy is an all-natural, minimally-invasive way to treat chronic pain and inflammation, it’s typically a safe approach for most of our patients in Los Angeles and surrounding areas – especially those who would prefer to avoid traditional pain relief options.
+Because neural prolotherapy is an all-natural, minimally-invasive way to treat chronic pain and inflammation, it’s typically a safe approach for most of our patients in Los Angeles – especially those who would prefer to avoid traditional pharmaceutical pain relief options.

 As long as you’re suffering from a condition that the treatment can successfully address, such as tendinitis or arthritis, there’s a very strong chance that you can benefit from perineural therapy.
 To be sure, we invite you to schedule an initial consultation today, so we can review your condition and medical history and help you determine if this treatment approach is in your best interest.